 However, what goes up must come down.
 After a psychedelic journey, the loss of the insights from ecstatic levels of awareness may be devastating for some people.
 As one comes back to everyday consciousness, the return of the mind and its incessant chatter interferes with fully engaging with the present moment.
 The loss of this higher state of consciousness can bring despair or frustration, and ultimately it can lead some individuals to seek more understanding from these experiences.

 When integrating psychedelic experiences, it may be overwhelming for the person re-entering consensual, normal reality.
 The mind is desperately trying to make sense of what it has experienced, and there may be fear.
 There is a need to get back to the body, to the everyday world, and for grounding in them.

 And here is where mindfulness practices can be helpful for psychedelic journeying.
 Before, during, and after a psychedelic session, attention can be brought to the body, its sensations, the breath, the sounds, the surroundings, and even one’s thoughts.
 The tasks of the integration period can be about encouraging a disciplined practice of returning, returning, and returning again to the ecstatic awareness of this, the present moment.

-Mindful awareness can also help ease the difficult passages that may come up during a journey, by treating them with a curious mind, an awareness that this state is temporary, and that we are able to witness even this passing of each moment without the interference of the critical mind.
+Mindfulness of psychedelic integration can also help ease the difficult passages that may come up during a journey, by treating them with a curious mind, an awareness that this state is temporary, and that we are able to witness even this passing of each moment without the interference of the critical mind.

 Later we can remember these times of heightened awareness as guideposts – for how we would like to be present more often, for longer periods of time.
 Our desire is to prevent being ruled by the tyranny of the mind, to sit apart, free, in touch with what is instead of being held captive by demands of the media, the advertising industry, our egos, and our plans.
 To be in touch with our desire to communicate both internally and with others with compassion.